microsoft/app-innovation-workshop/Walkthrough Guide/02 Setting Up/README.md

 ## Prepare for iOS development
 ### iOS SDK and Simulator
-To work with iOS, you need a Mac (at least anywhere in your network) with [Xcode](https://itunes.apple.com/de/app/xcode/id497799835?mt=12) installed.
-By default, this will install the latest iOS SDK and several simulators.
-You have to start Xcode at least once shortly, to initialize everything.
+To work with iOS, you need a Mac with a copy of[Xcode](https://itunes.apple.com/de/app/xcode/id497799835?mt=12) installed.
+By default, this will install the latest iOS SDK and several simulators needed for iOS development.
+You will need to start Xcode at least once after the installation process in order to initialise everything.

 ### Mac Build Host for Windows
 In case you are working on a Windows machine and still want to develop iOS applications, you will need a Mac as Remote Building host anywhere in your local network and connect it to Visual Studio.